Sagargajare/Django-jwt-boilerplate/README.md

 - Custom user model
 - Email instead of username (username does not exist)

+## TO DO

+- [x] Update Django to latest Version
+- [x] Update All the dependencies to latest version
+- [x] Rename Apps
+- [x] Create README with all Documentation
+- [x] Use Poetry for virtual environment

-After `python manage.py runserver` go to http://127.0.0.1:8000/swagger/ to check available endpoints.
+After `python manage.py runserver` go to <http://127.0.0.1:8000/swagger/> to check available endpoints.